kundajelab/bpnet/README.md

 This script will output test metrics and also output bigwig tracks if the `--generate-predicted-profile-bigWigs` is specified

-It is usefull to make predictions on all the peaks as the model predictions provide denoised version of the observed signal.
+It is usefull to also make predictions on all the peaks as the model predictions provide denoised version of the observed signal.
 ```
 bpnet-predict \
     --model $MODEL_DIR/model_split000 \